Władysław III Spindleshanks: Congress of Gąsawa and murder of Leszek I the White

-The alliance of his nephew with the Pomeranian ruler put Spindleshanks' rule in jeopardy, and he feared that he could lose the remain of his lands; so, he decided to make a pacific solution to his disputes with Odonic.
-On St. Martin's day (11 November) 1227 a solemn congress of Piast rulers, bishops and nobles in the small Kuyavian district of Gąsawa was convened, where this and others delicate issue were discussed in order to take further steps.
+The alliance of his nephew with the Pomeranian ruler put Spindleshanks' rule in jeopardy, and he feared that he could lose the remainder of his lands; so, he decided to make a peaceful solution to his disputes with Odonic.
+On St. Martin's day (11 November) 1227, a solemn congress of Piast rulers, bishops and nobles in the small Kuyavian district of Gąsawa was convened, where this and other delicate issues were discussed in order to take further steps.
 In addition to the instigator of the reunion, Leszek I the White, were also present his brother Konrad I of Masovia, Henry I the Bearded, Wladyslaw Odonic (whose assistance is disputed by historians), the entire episcopate and numerous representatives of Polish magnate families.
-For unknown reasons, Władysław Spindleshanks didn't appear in Gąsawa, although is believed that both Archbishop Wincenty of Gniezno and Bishop Paweł II of Poznań watched his interests.
+For unknown reasons, Władysław Spindleshanks didn't appear in Gąsawa, although it is believed that both Archbishop Wincenty of Gniezno and Bishop Paweł II of Poznań watched his interests.
 Nobody expected the tragedy, which occurred on the morning of 24 November: during a short break between the deliberations in the town of Marcinkowo Górne, a group of Pomeranians attacked both Leszek I the White and Henry I the Bearded; Leszek I was killed and Henry I severely wounded, but did survive.

 Contemporary sources and later historiography clearly recognize Swantopolk II as the crime's author.
 However, some historians believed that Władysław Odonic was an accomplice, passing all the plans and conversations to the Pomeranian ruler during the congress (according to the most recent work of Tomasz Jurek).
-Historians speculated that in 1227 the hostility between the Duke of Pomerania and Odonic suddenly appeared after Swantopolk II took Nakło.
-According to the proponents of the view that Odonic participated in the Gąsawa crime, believed that the capture of Nakło was only a distraction from the true intentions of Swantopolk II and Odonic.
-There are also other versions from these events, but because of shortage of resources and ambiguity there are several theories.
-Some historians believe that Władysław Spindleshanks was involved in Leszek I's death, because it was him, and not Swantopolk II, who obtain the greatest benefits from the crime.
-This is though very unlikely, as Władysław was later entrusted with the protection of Leszek's son, Bolesław, and the widow duchess Grzymisława wouldn't do such a thing as giving her son to her husband's murderer.
+Historians speculated that in 1227, the hostility between the Duke of Pomerania and Odonic suddenly appeared after Swantopolk II took Nakło.
+According to the proponents of the view that Odonic participated in the Gąsawa crime, they believed that the capture of Nakło was only a distraction from the true intentions of Swantopolk II and Odonic.
+There are also other versions of these events, but because of the shortage of resources and ambiguity, there are several theories.
+Some historians believe that Władysław Spindleshanks was involved in Leszek I's death because it was he, and not Swantopolk II, who obtained the greatest benefits from the crime.
+This is, though very unlikely, as Władysław was later entrusted with the protection of Leszek's son, Bolesław, and the widow duchess Grzymisława wouldn't do such a thing as give her son to her husband's murderer.